fortcollinscreatorhub/Watchdog_ESP32-IDF/docs/user-manual.md

 you need air for longer.

 The buttons _only_ request or cancel the local request for air.
-They do not effect, override, or cancel any request from the automation system.
+They do not affect, override, or cancel any request from the automation system.
 There is no way to locally force the compressor to turn off, or to reset alarms.

 ### Top Status LEDs